Suicide Squad (2016 film): Plot

-In the aftermath of Superman's death, intelligence officer Amanda Waller convinces the US Government to greenlight Task Force X, a response team of criminals and supervillains.
+In the aftermath of Superman's death, intelligence officer Amanda Waller convinces the U.S. government to greenlight Task Force X, a response team of criminals and supervillains.
 The team will be used to combat metahuman threats, under Waller's control via nanite bombs implanted in each criminal's neck, which can be remotely detonated if they try to rebel or escape.
 If successful, they will have their sentences shortened.

 Dr. June Moone, an American archaeologist, becomes possessed by a witch called Enchantress.
-Waller can control the Enchantress by seizing her magical heart, which wounds her if it is struck.
-Waller's subordinate Colonel Rick Flag is in love with Moone, and is made a member of Task Force X. However, Enchantress betrays Waller, conquering Midway City, transforming humans into monsters, and summoning her brother Incubus to destroy mankind.
+Waller can control Enchantress by seizing her magical heart, which wounds her if it is struck.
+Waller's subordinate Colonel Rick Flag is in love with Moone, and is made a lead member of Task Force X. However, Enchantress betrays Waller, conquering Midway City, transforming humans into monsters, and summoning her brother Incubus to destroy mankind.

 Task Force X is formed to stop Enchantress, using six inmates from Belle Reve penitentiary.
-The roster consists of hitman Deadshot, who wants to reunite with his daughter Zoe; Harley Quinn, a former psychiatrist-turned-girlfriend of Gotham crime lord Joker; Australian thief Captain Boomerang; pyrokinetic ex-gangster El Diablo; mutant cannibal Killer Croc; and mercenary Slipknot.
-The team are led by Flag and joined by his associate Katana, a Japanese swordswoman.
-Waller and Flag deliberately hide the latter's relationship with Moone.
+The roster consists of hitman Deadshot, who wants to reunite with his daughter Zoe; Harley Quinn, a volatile and crazed former psychiatrist-turned-girlfriend of Gotham crime lord Joker; Australian boomerang-wielding thief Captain Boomerang; pyrokinetic ex-gangster El Diablo; mutant cannibal Killer Croc; and rope-climber mercenary Slipknot.
+The team is led by Flag and joined by his associate Katana, a Japanese swordswoman.
+Waller and Flag deliberately hide the latter's relationship with Moone from the team.